 I first learned about Jason Miller from a teacher who recommended one of his books a few years back, though I don’t remember why.
 I picked up a copy of the Sorcerer’s Secrets and worked with it successfully, achieving great results.
 Due to that I ended up buying all of his books which sat on my bookshelf for quite some time.
 Then about a year and a half ago I picked up Protection & Reversal Magick off of my shelf and began reading.
 To my extreme delight the book was not only as good as the Sorcerer’s Secret but was centered around working with Hekate.
-You can read my review of the book if you’re interested.

 I eventually reached out to Jason and discovered that he’s a really down-to-Earth guy, knowledgable, friendly and innovative when it comes to his magickal approach – all qualities that I look for in a potential magickal teacher.
 When I discovered that he was teaching a course on sorcery surrounding Hekate so I asked around if any of my friends had taken the course.
 I found several who did and each and every person raved about how amazing the course was – including those who are in some of my current witchcraft traditions.

 I couldn’t let this opportunity pass by and just had to join.
 I’m really glad that I did.
 I’ve had many metaphysical occult teachers throughout the years, some better than others.
 I will say with all honesty that I’m super impressed with Jason and his approach towards both Hekate and towards sorcery.
 So I decided to reach out to Jason to see if he’d be willing to talk about Hekate, his background and the course a bit.

 How did you get involved with occult practices?